 Do not plan on seeing bears during winter in Alaska.
 They begin hibernating by late November and do not emerge until late March or early April.

-Most whale species have migrated away from Alaska by November and they do not return until March.
+Most whale species have migrated away from Alaska by November and do not return until March.
 Orcas can be sighted year-round, especially in bays and inlets, but are rare.

 Where to Stay in Juneau: